National Ignition Facility: DOE Report, July 19, 2012

 Further, the report expressed deep concerns that the gaps between observed performance and simulation codes implied that the current codes were of limited utility.
 Specifically, they found a lack of predictive ability of the radiation drive to the capsule and inadequately modeled laser–plasma interactions.
 Pressure was reaching only one half to one third of that required for ignition, far below the predicted values.
 The memo discussed the mixing of ablator material and capsule fuel likely due to hydrodynamics instabilities in the ablator's outer surface.

 The report suggested using a thicker ablator, although this would increase its inertia.
 To keep the required implosion speed, they proposed that the NIF energy be increased to 2MJ.
 It questioned whether or not the energy was sufficient to compress a large enough capsule to avoid the mix limit and reach ignition.
 The report concluded that ignition within the calendar year 2012 was 'highly unlikely'.

 NIC officially ended on September 30, 2012.
 Media reports suggested that NIF would shift its focus toward materials research.

 In 2008, LLNL began the Laser Inertial Fusion Energy program (LIFE), to explore ways to use NIF technologies as the basis for a commercial power plant design.
 The focus was on pure fusion devices, incorporating technologies that developed in parallel with NIF that would greatly improve the performance of the design.
 In April 2014, LIFE ended.

-Breakeven claims, 2013

-A NIF fusion shot on September 28, 2013, produced 5×1015 neutrons, 75% more than any previous shot.
-Alpha heating was clearly observed.
-The reaction was reported to have reached "scientific breakeven", defined as the energy deposited in the fuel.
-The shot was still far below ignition and did not match Moses' definition, which instead required fusion output to equal to the laser input.

-Thus, the comparison was between the approximately 10 kJ that reached the fuel and the 14 kJ that were produced, a Q of 1.4.
-Using the previous definition, this would be 1.8 MJ in and 14 kJ out, a Q of 0.008.